 There are plenty legitimate reasons to be upset or even enraged in this era of COVID, partisan politics, racism, homelessness, class inequities, elder and child abuse, human trafficking, terrorism, religious/ political persecution, and the list is endless.
 Which ones have you chosen to remain upset about?
 I have my top five.

 Here is a letter from an old high school buddy of mine that reflects the problem.
 He was suffering from ongoing disabling back and leg pain.

 “…… violence in nature is difficult for me, but human cruelty to others is incredibly upsetting.
 I have been this way since childhood.
 I am very sensitive and I almost do not feel at home on this planet.
 I feel wired and tired at the same time.”

-Both of these books drove home that the history of the human race is extreme suffering and we are the luckiest people to be alive in this modern era.
-I can get stuck on what is wrong and contribute to the world’s collective suffering or I can step up, learn to enjoy my life and be a conduit for happiness.
+These books drove home that the history of the human race is extreme suffering and we are the lucky to be alive in this modern era in spite of the ongoing challenges.
+I can easily get stuck on what is wrong and contribute to the world’s collective suffering, or I can step up, learn to enjoy my life, and be a conduit for happiness.
 I make this choice multiple times every day.